 Zojirushi NP-NVC10 Induction Pressure Rice Cooker

 The Zojirushi Induction Heating Pressure Rice Cooker & Warmer is a model that just might fit your cooking needs.
-As cliché as it may sound, this really is a top of the line rice cooker.
-Perfect rice can be cooked thanks to the artificial intelligence and the heating and pressure cooking technology.
+As cliché as it may sound, this is a top-of-the-line rice cooker.
+Perfect rice can be cooked thanks to artificial intelligence and heating and pressure cooking technology.

 This Zojirushi Induction Heating Pressure Rice Cooker provides a vast array of menu cooking functions.